Frontend Re-United Pune

 We made sure everything is just like attending the conference in The Netherlands: T-shirts, booklets, a video-steam with an up-close of the speaker, and a room full of enthusiastic designers and developers :) We even have a direct line to ask the speakers questions, and we have our own social event.

-Our estimation is there will be up to 200 developers.
-On the 1st and 2nd June you can join us from 12:30pm until 20:30, we will be participating in the live stream from Globant in the centre of Pune!
-We are expecting around 200 people, and we will let you know soon where you can reserve your spot!
-Next to the live stream we will also be hosting some of our own speakers!
+On the 1st and 2nd June you can join us from 11:00 a.m. until 19:35 p.m.
+On the first day, we will be participating in the live stream from the QED42 offices in the centre of Pune!
+Next to the live stream, we plan to host our own speakers and have a day of PWA workshops on Saturday.

 Never been to Pune?